Britain in the 1950s: archive photos show what UK homes really looked like

 Another prominent development that dramatically changed home life in the 1950s was the rise of television.
 In 1950, only 350,000 British homes had a TV, according to British newspaper The Guardian.
 By 1960 that number had skyrocketed to nearly three quarters of homes.

 Most television sets were positioned in living rooms, replacing radios and even fireplaces.
-They served as the room’s focal point, the central feature around which the rest of the furniture was positioned for ease of viewing.
+They served as the room’s focus point, the central feature around which the rest of the furniture was positioned for ease of viewing.

 Sam Oaksey/Alamy Stock Photo